 Enjoy access to other top cities near it, a plethora of job opportunities, quirky neighborhoods, and various food delights.
 All these and more have made Philly one of the most famous places to live in the US.

-So if you’re thinking about relocating to this beautiful city, here are 12 cool reasons to move to Philadelphia that can help.
+So if you’re thinking about relocating to this beautiful city, here are 12 cool reasons to move and live in Philadelphia that can help.

 1. Rich History